isc-projects/kea/doc/sphinx/arm/keactrl.rst

 As such, it is recommended to use ``systemctl`` commands if they are available.
 Native Kea packages do not provide keactrl and instead ``systemctl`` service definitions are provided instead.
 Consult documentation of your system for details.
-Briefly, here are example commands to checks status, start, stop and restart various Kea daemons:
+Briefly, here are example commands to check status, start, stop and restart various Kea daemons:

 .. code-block:: console